Seo Vs. Ppc Uncovered

 5. Trust

 As you’d expect, people generally trust the results that have earned top spots more than those that paid for them.
 46% of people said they consider organic results more trustworthy than PPC ones, and 65% said they were more likely to click on an organic result for product-related searches.
-SEO is therefore a better way to earn the trust of people searching for the kind of products you sell.
+SEO is, therefore, a better way to earn the trust of people searching for the kind of products you sell.

 That said, a sizeable portion of the population—around 57%— don’t even register the difference between the paid and organic results on the SERP.